goldbergyoni/javascript-testing-best-practices/readme-es.md

 ```

-### :clap: Doing It Right Example: Visualizing our components, their various states and inputs using Storybook
+### :clap: Ejemplo de cómo hacerlo correctamente: Visualizing our components, their various states and inputs using Storybook

 ![](https://img.shields.io/badge/🔨%20Example%20using%20StoryBook-blue.svg "Using StoryBook")